 - Develop critical thinking.
 He will be able to weigh information and come to a conclusion.

 Are you feeling a little overwhelmed at the thought of taking this on?
 As shown above, these skills are important for students.
 There are several resources available to help you such as this course on How To Do Research.

 Technology is a useful tool and there pretty much isn’t a way around it.
 To be sure, the following are areas to help your middle schooler be prepared:

 - Typing skills.
 This is a biggie.
 It will help them utilize their time efficiently when typing up papers.
 Keyboarding is one of the most essential skills he can have.

 - Learning Computer Programs.
 Your middle schooler is going to need to know his way around at least one computer program.
-We highly recommend teaching Microsoft Word.
+We highly recommend teaching Microsoft Word and Microsoft Excel.

 You’ve Got This

 Does the idea of finding different resources to use stress you out a little?
 Take heart, there are wonderful resources around to help you.
 You don’t have to feel alone in this.
 With this in mind, go forth and enjoy this next phase as you help your student gain new skills.
 You’ve got this!